filmmaking | photography | creative consulting

 Rates are provided on a case-by-case basis.

 A few personal notes: My husband Luke and I were married in November of 2018 and I’m finding so much happiness in curating a home for us and discovering an equilibrium as newlyweds.
-I’m thriving when we can carve out moments of “slow living” apart from screens by doing things like reading a book in the park, riding bikes, playing with our pets, baking with the windows open, taking a boat ride at sunset.
-And I admit somewhat abashedly that much of my free time these days is spent studying the Enneagram.
+I’m thriving when we can carve out moments of “slow living” apart from screens by doing things like reading a book in the park, riding bikes, playing with our rescue dog and insane kitten, baking with the windows open, taking a boat ride at sunset.
+We also binge-watch baking and survival shows and love traveling.